 Roland Park Roads & Maintenance

-- Covenant enforcement — The review of applications for exterior changes to properties is handled by the Board of Roads & Maintenance, which comprises volunteers from each Plat whose own properties are under covenant.
+The primary service presently provided by the Roads and Maintenance Corporation is Covenant enforcement.
+The review of applications for exterior changes to properties is handled by the Architectural Review Board of Roads & Maintenance, which comprises volunteers from each Plat whose own properties are under covenant.
 Legal action to enforce the covenants is taken as needed.
-Guidelines for changes to properties can be found online.
+Guidelines for changes to properties and the application form can be found online.

 A Guide to the Covenants in Roland Park